michaelshiyu/michaelshiyu.github.io/_posts/2020-01-01-recent_papers_in_ml.md

 **one-sentence summary:** Combines two existing semi-supervised learning techniques, consistency regularization and pseudo-labeling, in a simplistic way but achieves state-of-the-art results (in particular, 94.93%/88.61% on CIFAR-10 with 250/40 labels).

-**details on main method:** Is essentially a loss function of two terms: cross-entropy on weakly augmented labeled examples (Eq.
+**more details:** Is essentially a loss function of two terms: cross-entropy on weakly augmented labeled examples (Eq.
 3) and cross-entropy on strongly augmented, unlabeled examples using (only confident enough) model predictions (on weakly augmented versions of these images) as artificial labels (Eq.
 4).

 **additional comments:**
 - Augmentation: